triamnetwork/triam-docs/docs/guides/exchange.md

 ---
-title: Add Stellar to your Exchange
+Add Stellar to your Exchange
 ---

 This guide will walk you through the integration steps to add Stellar to your exchange.
 This example uses Node.js and the [JS Stellar SDK](https://github.com/stellar/js-stellar-sdk), but it should be easy to adapt to other languages.